 Morgana Everybody is afraid of Morgana, I don't know why.
 She has a shield that cancels out CC, a bind and a pool that does practically no damage without items.Bait out her bind by running back and fourth.
 After that, Leap on her and Taste Their Fear er to death.
 She'll eventually be too afraid to even stay in lane with you.

 Tryndamere Okay so AP Tryndamere is incredibly strong.
 Wait, correction, WAS incredibly strong.
 Trade with him while his fury is down and if he ever Spinning Slash into you, he's asking to die.
 His sustain in lane isn't as good when he doesn't stack his rage but as long as you have an Ignite , you should never be afraid of him.And on the exception if he's AD, keep your Void Assault for when he uses Undying Rage.

 Veigar You know his stun?
 The circular one that might not hit you if you're in the center of it?
 Yeah, just avoid it then all in him.
 He's actually the target of all targets.
 It feels just as good to kill him as it does to Teemo.

 Vi So she's still a relatively new champion but already got nerfed.So how do you beat her?Its quite simple actually.
-Just stay out of the range of her Excessive Force and don't let her hit you 3 times in a row.Vi is not so much a champion thats meant to be in lane so you should be able to make that person never want to play in lane again.Also use Void Assault when she use Assault and Battery on you.
+Just stay out of the range of her Relentless Force and don't let her hit you 3 times in a row.Vi is not so much a champion thats meant to be in lane so you should be able to make that person never want to play in lane again.Also use Void Assault when she use Cease and Desist on you.